aliinejad/nfi-cloud-assignment/README.md

 ### Auto Scaling Group Behavior

-- **Morning Scaling (6:00 AM):**
+- **Morning Scaling Trigger:**
-  At the beginning of the day, the auto scaling group launches at least two EC2 instances using the custom AMI created in step 2.
+  A scheduled action at 6:00 AM scales up the auto scaling group, launching at least two EC2 instances using the custom AMI created in step 2.

-- **Evening Scaling (6:00 PM):**
+- **Evening Scaling Trigger:**
-  At the end of the day, the auto scaling group terminates all running EC2 instances.
+  At 6:00 PM, a scheduled EventBridge rule invokes a Lambda function to assess running instances.

+- **Conditional Termination Execution:**
+  The Lambda function reviews each instance and terminates only those that are idle, ensuring that busy instances continue running.

+> **Note:** The `is_instance_idle` function currently always returns true for simplicity due to timing.
+In a production environment, this function can be enhanced to include business logic or API integrations to perform more complex checks before determining if an instance should be terminated.

 ### Billing Report and Notification